GSA-TTS/identity-dev-docs/_pages/saml/authentication.md

     <h2 id="authentication-response">Authentication response</h2>
     <p>After the user authenticates, Login.gov will redirect and POST a form back to your registered Assertion Consumer Service URL:</p>
     <p>The SAMLResponse is a base64-encoded XML payload that contains encrypted data.</p>
+    <p>The response also includes the <code class="language-plaintext highlighter-rouge">AuthInstant</code> attribute, which specifies the time at which the authentication took place. (see the <a href="https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf" class="usa-link usa-link--external">SAML v2.0 core spec</a> for details)</p>
     <a href="{{ '/saml/logout/' | prepend: site.baseurl }}" class="usa-link margin-top-4 mobile:display-none desktop:display-block">Next step: Logout</a>
   </div>
   <div class="usa-layout-docs__main code-snippet-column desktop:grid-col-5">